-Aged 43, Male, a Malaysian, was appointed to the Board on 13 October 2022 and is currently the Senior Manager of Talent League Sdn Bhd.
-Mr Hong is a member of Malaysian Institute of Accountants, Certified Practising Accountants of Australia and Institute of Internal Auditors Malaysia.
+Aged 44, Male, a Malaysian, was appointed to the Board on 13 October 2022 and is currently the Senior Manager of Talent League Sdn Bhd.
+Mr Hong is a member of Malaysian Institute of Accountants, Certified Practising Accountants of Australia and a chartered member of Institute of Internal Auditors Malaysia.